rusdifz/smu-order-api/README.md

 npm i -g yarn
 ```

-### Obtain credentials to install `@wo-sdk/*` package(s)
+### Obtain credentials to install `@wings-corporation/*` package(s)

-This repository depends on the JavaScript library (`@wo-sdk`), which is deployed to the GitLab package registry.
+This repository depends on the JavaScript library (`@wings-corporation`), which is deployed to the GitLab package registry.
 To authenticate with the registry, you’ll need appropriate credentials.
 For more information on the available credentials and how to authenticate, please refer to the [GitLab authentication documentation](https://docs.gitlab.com/user/packages/npm_registry/#authenticate-to-the-package-registry).

 Once you've obtain the appropriate credentials (usually in a form of token), create a `.npmrc` file in the root directory of this project.
 Include the following lines in the `.npmrc` file:

 ```
-@wo-sdk:registry=<domain_name>/api/v4/projects/<project_id>/packages/npm/
+@wings-corporation:registry=<domain_name>/api/v4/projects/<project_id>/packages/npm/
 //<domain_name>/api/v4/projects/<project_id>/packages/npm/:_authToken=<token>
 //<domain_name>/api/v4/packages/npm/:_authToken=<token>
 ```